-If the '\EFI\BOOT\BOOTX64.EFI' file is missing, you can copy the file to the USB dive by using one of the two methods below:
+If the '\EFI\BOOT\BOOTX64.EFI' file is missing, you can obtain and copy the file to the USB drive by using one of the two methods below:

-1. If you have access to a UEFI-enabled computer with Windows 7 (or higher) x64, copy the file C:\Windows\Boot\EFI\bootmgfw.efi to the USB drive's \EFI\BOOT\ folder and rename the file to \EFI\BOOT\BOOTX64.EFI.
+If you have access to a Windows x64 system, copy the file C:\Windows\Boot\EFI\bootmgfw.efi to the USB drive's \EFI\BOOT\ folder and rename the file to \EFI\BOOT\BOOTX64.EFI.
 Do NOT use the bootmgr.efi file - it doesn't work!

 The USB drive should now be UEFI-bootable and you should see the CSM menu now inform you that the BOOTX64.EFI file is present and also see a Clover boot option.

-Note: Virtual Box does not support UEFI-booting of Windows 7 64-bit - the animation will just stop (Win8 and later work OK).
+Note: The Virtual Box 'BIOS' does not support UEFI-booting of Windows 7 64-bit - the animation will just stop (Win8 and later work OK).
 However, you can try booting using the Clover menu entry in E2B CSM mode which usually works under VBox.

 Adding Intel USB 3.0 drivers to Windows 7

-Windows 7 install ISOs do not support USB 3.0 ports, so if you want to boot from a USB 3.0 port, you will need to add the USB 3.0 drivers (tip: sometimes just using a USB 2.0 port will work but sometimes it will not!).
+Windows 7 install ISOs do not support USB 3.0 ports or controller chips, so if you want to boot from a USB 3.0 port, you will usually need to add the USB 3.0 drivers (tip: sometimes just using a USB 2.0 port will work but sometimes it will not!).

 Once you have made the .imgPTN file, you can 'switch' to it and then run the Intel Windows 7 USB 3.0 Creator utility